 Grant recipients will be invited to make a presentation to Ben & Jerry’s Employees at some time during the grant year.

-Proposals may be submitted through our on-line application process, from April 17th.
-The deadline for submissions is July 10th, 2017 for review in September.
+Proposals may be submitted through our online application process, from April 13th.
+The deadline for submissions is July 11th, 2018 for review in September.

 Renewal applications: Organizations that have received a grant previously are welcome to apply for a renewal grant under the Vermont Economic Justice Grant Program, provided a final report has been submitted in a timely manner.
 We can make no guarantees for renewal funding however and, after three grant awards, organizations will be asked to refrain from reapplying for at least two years.